expression - The value or expression to match against.

-The first argument is called "expression" and can be a hardcoded constant, a cell reference, or another formula that returns a specific value you want to match against.
-Matching values and results are entered in value/result pairs.
-SWITCH can handle up to 126 matches.
-A optional final argument specifies a default result to return in cases where there is no match.
+The first argument is called "expression" and can be a hard-coded constant, a cell reference, or another formula that returns a specific value you want to match against.
+Matching values and corresponding results are entered in pairs.
+SWITCH can handle up to 126 pairs, after which the last argument is an (optional) default value to return in cases where there is no match.

 SWITCH versus IFS

-Like the IFS function, the SWITCH function allows you to test more than one condition without nesting, making formulas with many conditions easier to read and create.
+Like the IFS function, the SWITCH function allows you to test more than one condition without nesting multiple IF statements, making formulas with many conditions easier to read and write.
 One advantage of SWITCH over IFS is that the expression appears just once in the function and does not need to be repeated.
 However, SWITCH is limited to exact matching.
-It's not possible to use operators like greater than (>) or less than (<) in the logic used to determine a match in cases where there likely will not be an exact match, for example when assigning grades with a formula.
+It is not possible to use operators like greater than (>) or less than (<) with the standard syntax.
+In contrast, the IFS function actually requires expressions for each condition, so you can use logical operators as needed.

-Note: the SWITCH function is new in Excel 2016 via Office 365.
+Note: The SWITCH function and IFS function are both new in Excel 2019 and Excel 365.

 Expression can be another formula that returns a specific value.